DaveVoyles/GamersOutreachCaseStudy/_posts/2017-3-23-GamersOutreach.md

 categories: [Azure App Service]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: With ASP.NET core on Microsoft Azure, we can quickly spin up a website and backend for charity volunteers to create a profile, and the charity to easily reach out to volunteers when their assistance is needed."
+excerpt: "Children's hospitals, charity, and gaming connect with Azure App Services"
 language: The language of the article (e.g.: [English])
 verticals: The vertical markets this article has focus on (e.g.: [Other])
 ---

 ## Volunteer web portal with Gamers Outreach ##

-A team from Microsoft and Gamers Outreach set out to create a web portal to improve how Gamers Outreach connects volunteers to opportunities in specific locations across the US.
+A team from Microsoft and Gamers Outreach set out to create a web interface to improve how Gamers Outreach connects volunteers to opportunities in children's hospitals throughout the US.

-This engagement showed how easy it was to deliver an ASP.NET core solution and host it as an Azure App Service.
+This engagement illustrated how easy it was to deliver an ASP.NET core solution and host it as an Azure App Service.
 This included:

 - Volunteer portal to build their profile including interests, time availability and skills.
 - Staff portal to:
-	- Input location and track carts.
+	- Input location and track carts (portable displays with gaming devices).
 	- Locate and connect with volunteers that are close to opportunities in select cities.
 	- Use the number of volunteers in an area to decide on new locations.